-Table 1: Group companies included in the supervisory review at 31 December 2014, BCV Group
+Table 1: Group companies included in the supervisory review at 30 June 2015, BCV Group

-Fully consolidated BCV Group companies in : Capital millions Shareholding as % Banking interests: Piguet Galland & Cie SA, Yverdon-les-Bains (Switzerland) CHF 24.4 99.7 Financial and real-estate companies: Gérifonds SA, Lausanne (Switzerland) CHF 2.9 100.0 Gérifonds (Luxembourg) SA, Luxembourg (Luxembourg) EUR 0.1 100.0 Société pour la gestion de placements collectifs GEP SA, Lausanne (Switzerland) CHF 1.5 100.0
+Fully consolidated BCV Group companies in ı Capital millions Shareholding as % Banking interests: Piguet Galland & Cie SA, Yverdon-les-Bains (Switzerland) CHF 24.4 99.7 Orn 27.7 00.1 Financial and real-estate companies: Gérifonds SA, Lausanne (Switzerland) CHF 2.9 100.0 Gérifonds (Luxembourg) SA, Luxembourg (Luxembourg) Société pour la gestion de placements collectifs GEP SA, Lausanne (Switzerland) EUR CHF 0.1 1.5 100.0 100.0

-The scope of consolidation did not change relative to end-2013.
+The scope of consolidation did not change relative to end-2014.

 Companies taken into account for calculating capital requirements are the same as those included in the group consolidated accounts.
 All these companies are fully consolidated in the financial statements.
-The Group does not hold any companies accounted for using the equity method and has no subsidiaries in the field of insurance.
+No company is currently accounted for using the equity method.
+The Group has no subsidiaries in the field of insurance.